MedFlowSeg: Flow Matching for Medical Image Segmentation with Frequency-Aware Attention: Methodology

 where $k_{Conv_{3\times3}}$ is a learnable convolution kernel used to capture local spatial context.
 Next, the structural condition feature is decomposed into low-frequency and high-frequency components:

-where $k_{Gauss}^{l}$ and $k_{Gauss}^{h}$ denote learnable Gaussian filters for the low-frequency and high-frequency branches, respectively.
-The kernel sizes of the low-frequency and high-frequency Gaussian filters are set to 3 and 5, respectively.
+where $k_{Gauss}^{l}$ and $k_{Gauss}^{h}$ denote learnable Gaussian filters for the low- and high-frequency branches, respectively.
+To capture complementary structural priors at different spatial scales, the corresponding kernel sizes are set to 3 and 5.
 The low-frequency branch captures coarse anatomical structures, while the high-frequency branch emphasizes local boundary details.
 After obtaining the complementary features, they are concatenated and converted into an adaptive attention map:

 where $\mathrm{Concat}(\cdot)$ denotes channel-wise concatenation and $k_{Conv_{1\times1}}^{g}$ is a learnable $1\times1$ convolution kernel used to aggregate the fused features.
 Finally, the generated attention map is applied to the first encoder feature of the Flow Network: